Kenneth J. Gergen: Contributions

 This latter conclusion informed most of Gergen's subsequent work, in areas including therapy and counseling, education, organizational change, technology, conflict reduction, civil society, and qualitative inquiry.
 In one form or another, this work is concerned with transforming social life.
 For the most part, his preferred direction of change is toward more collaborative and participatory relationships.
 Additionally, he has been concerned with fostering a "relational" view of the self, where the "traditional emphasis on the individual mind is replaced by a concern with the relational processes from which rationality and morality emerge."
 He is also known for his comment "I am linked therefore I am" as an answer to Descartes' proposition "I think, therefore I am".
 Most of these developments are summarized in Relational Being, Beyond the Individual and Community, which attempts to demonstrate that what are considered mental processes are not so much "in the head" as in relationships.
 It also attempts to answer charges of moral relativism with a non-foundational morality of collaborative practice, and to outline a way to bring science together with concerns for the sacred.

-The development of social constructionist, relational theory, and their professional applications is associated with relations between, ethics in a pluralistic world, qualitative inquiry in the social sciences, explanations of human action, and reconstructing the conception of ageing.
-He also served as a co-founder of the journals, Theory and Psychology, and Qualitative Inquiry in Psychology.
+He has played a central role in the development of social constructionism, relational theory, and their professional applications.
+He has also considered relations between ethics in a pluralistic world and qualitative inquiry in the social sciences; explanations of human action, and reconstructing the conception of ageing.

+Gergen has been President of two divisions of the American Psychological Association - the Division on Theoretical and Philosophical Psychology and Division of Psychology and the Arts.
+He has served on the editorial board of 35 journals, was the Associate Editor of The American Psychologist and was co-founder of Theory and Psychology and Qualitative Psychology.